Zion-Holdings/zion.app/AUTO_HEALING_VIA_MONITORING_OPENAI_OPERATOR.md

 ## How Auto‑Healing Works
 1. **Detect Issues** – The watchdog tails `logs/perf/hourly.log` and `logs/security/hourly-fix.log` while also watching CPU and memory usage.
 2. **Trigger Self‑Heal** – After multiple errors or sustained high usage, `triggerSelfHeal()` runs.
 The default `HEAL_COMMAND` pulls the latest code, installs dependencies, runs the build and restarts services.
 3. **OpenAI Operator** – As part of the healing process, or manually via `/api/codex/suggest-fix`, the openai-operator pipeline analyzes failing code with Codex and attempts to apply a patch.
+The watchdog triggers this endpoint automatically when a self-heal completes.
 4. **Logs and Alerts** – All actions are recorded in `logs/self-heal.log`.
 Optional Discord or Slack webhooks inform the team when a heal starts and finishes.

 ## Usage Tips